ChinaHuangJ/springmvc-tutorial/README.md

 # springmvc-tutorial
-in this repository, l'll atart a project to shuow how to build a Spring MVC frame.
+in this repository, l'll start a project to show how to build a Spring MVC frame.